ousiax/redmine_book/README.md

 # redmine_book
-A util python script to book time entry on redmine.
+A util writed with python to book time entry on redmine.

 Usages: